arlusf/espdiff.sh/README.md

 # espdiff.sh

+**This began as an april fools joke and fuzzing target and merged with a rewrite in bash of a sed script proof of concept**

+note to self: needs update

 **A contemporary take on diff, the terminal control sequence and shell scripting in color**

 operate in situ on limited resource systems or within restrictive environments